simpledotorg/docs/README.md

 A web-based tool that allows managers to:

 1. Track facility, district, and state-level performance
-2. Manager users, facilities, and more
+2. Manage users, facilities, and more
-3. Automatically sends text messages to patients to return them to care
+3. Automatically send text messages to patients to return them to care

 Github: [simpledotorg/simple-server](https://github.com/simpledotorg/simple-server) repository